Deterministic factoring with oracles: Finding particular divisors of an integer

-Now we consider the opposite case: finding \(D\mid N\) such that \((D - z) \mid M\) where \(z\) is \emph{known} and \(M\) is \emph{unknown}.
-In our applications, for example, \(z = 1\).
-In full generality, provided \(z\) is especially small, say $\log(|z|)/\log(N) \approx 0$, we can use Coppersmith's bivariate method from Theorem~\ref{cop} to obtain the following results.
+Now we consider the opposite case: finding \(D\mid N\) such that \((D - z) \mid M\) where \(z\) is \emph{known}.
+In our applications with $\Phi$ and $\Lambda$, we take \(z = 1\); with $\Sigma$ we take $z=-1$.
+In full generality, provided \(z\) is especially small, we use Coppersmith's bivariate method from Theorem~\ref{cop} to obtain the following result.